leansose/QA-Portolio/SauceDemo/TestScenarios/README.md

 - Jira Screenshots - examples of the same scenarios documented and tracked inside a real agile platform (Jira)
 - PDF File

+Each scenario includes:
+- Scenario ID and description
+- Priority and execution status (Pass/Fail)
+- Traceability to bug reports where applicable

 Note: only the raw file could be up to date